WebThingsIO/mozgateway-alexa-skill/README.md

 To publish:

 1. Run `pip3.6 install requests -t .`
-2. Compress the contents folder contents into a zip file
+2. Compress the folder contents into a zip file
 3. Upload to AWS Lambda